context-notation/experience-notation/schema_docs/README.md

 ### 1. Validating Experience Notation Documents (as JSON)

-Once you have converted an `.xnote` script into its JSON representation (handled by the official parser/converter libraries), you can validate that JSON against the schema.
+Once you have converted an `.expn` script into its JSON representation (handled by the official parser/converter libraries), you can validate that JSON against the schema.

 #### a) JavaScript (using Ajv)